brandingandmarketing0-max/newapi/RAILWAY_DEPLOY.md

 - Check **Root Directory** is `src-backup-railway`
 - Verify `package.json` has `"start": "node index.js serve"`
 - Check build logs in Railway dashboard
+- **Playwright Installation**: If Playwright browser installation fails, check build logs for errors.
+The `postinstall` script should automatically install Chromium with system dependencies.

 ### Service Not Responding
 - Check environment variables are set